grafana/pyroscope/docs/sources/configure-server/about-server-api.md

 - `json`, in which case the response will contain a JSON object
 - `dot`, in which case the response will be text containing a DOT representation of the profile

-See the [Query Output](#query-output) section for more information on the response structure.
+See the [Query output](#query-output) section for more information on the response structure.

 #### `maxNodes`